The Cost of Surrogacy in the UK

 How Much Does Surrogacy in the UK Cost?

 Would-be parents should consider all possible expenses that could be claimed by the surrogate as related to her pregnancy.
 That includes the surrogate’s travel costs (to visit you as well as to/from the fertility clinic or hospital).
 Loss of earnings may need to be paid if she works.
 Expenses for maternity clothing and childcare are also common.
 Physical or psychological therapy may also be included as a valid expense if they are related to the pregnancy.
+Reimbursement for holidays, insurance, food supplements, dental treatment and gym membership have also been requested by UK surrogates.
+If it’s related to the pregnancy, it will usually fall to be a reasonable expense.

 Clinic and Legal fees: